Integrable Model of a Superconductor with non-Fermi liquid and Mott Phases: Quantum Phase Diagram of

+The quantum phase diagrams of both our model and the HK model in one spatial dimension ($d=1$) are shown in Fig.~\ref{fig:phases}.
+We find that the metal-metal transitions are second-order phase transitions and are shown in blue, while the first-order phase transitions (coinciding with the Mott-insulating phases) are shown in red in Fig. ~\ref{fig:phases}.

-In two spatial dimensions, we obtain the same ten metallic phases and three Mott-insulating phases as in $d=1$.
-However, the positions of the phase transitions are modified, as shown in Figs.~\ref{fig:phasesmu-rho} and ~\ref{fig:phasesmu}.
-Additionally, we find four lines of \textit{third-order} phase transitions criss-crossing the phase diagram, associated with many-body Lifshitz transitions.
-Each of the four many-body Lifshitz transitions are associated with a many-body Fermi surface crossing the half-filling line defined by $\epsilon_{\bf{k}} = 0$.
-This is a direct consequence of the logarithmic Van-Hove singularity in $d=2$, which corresponds to a topological change in the Fermi surface.
+In two spatial dimensions, although the positions of the phase transitions are modified, as shown in Figs.~\ref{fig:phasesmu-rho} and ~\ref{fig:phasesmu}, the order of the phase transitions remains the \textit{same} as in $d=1$.
+Interestingly, in $d=2$, we find four lines of \textit{third-order} phase transitions criss-crossing the phase diagram, corresponding to many-body Lifshitz transitions.
+Each of these transitions occurs whenever a many-body Fermi surface crosses the half-filling line in the half-BZ, defined by $\epsilon_{\bf{k}} = 0$, as shown in Figs. \ref{fig:fs43210} and~\ref{fig:fs210}.
+These transitions reflect qualitative changes in the shape of the many-body Fermi surfaces, and arise from the logarithmic Van-Hove singularity in $d=2$, which signals a topological change in the Fermi surface.